An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Introduction

-Machine learning has emerged as a promising solution for DAS event recognition.
 Conventional approaches rely on handcrafted feature extraction in time, frequency, or time-frequency domains, followed by classical classifiers such as Support Vector Machines (SVM) \cite{yang2022hybrid}, K-Nearest Neighbors (KNN) \cite{wang2022improved}, or decision trees.
 However, this dependence on domain-specific expertise limits robustness and scalability, as incomplete or redundant features can severely compromise recognition performance.
 More recently, deep learning \cite{kandamali2022machine,venketeswaran2022recent} has shown great potential by automatically extracting discriminative features from raw DAS signals, achieving higher accuracy and robustness while reducing reliance on manual engineering.
 Convolutional Neural Networks (CNNs) are particularly popular, with 1D-CNNs focusing on temporal features \cite{wang2021recognition,wu2019one,wu2019vibration}, and 2D-CNNs capturing richer joint time–frequency–spatial features by transforming signals into image-like representations \cite{wang2019practical,ma2022mi,lyu2020distributed,sun2021optical,jiang2018event,shi2022event,shi2019event}.
 Nevertheless, most CNN-based approaches treat multi-channel inputs in a fixed manner, neglecting spatial heterogeneity across sensing channels, which may degrade classification accuracy.
 In parallel, more complex models based on LSTM and Transformers \cite{jiang2023adaptive,li2024deep,duan2025inter,jiang2024st,jiang2024high,wu2020novel,chen2020disturbance} have been explored to capture long-range dependencies, but their high computational complexity and large parameter counts limit real-time deployment in IoT edge environments.